MehmetMHY/cha/README.md

 ## Overview

-Cha is an open-source command-line tool that simplifies interactions with AI models from multiple providers including OpenAI, Anthropic, Groq, DeepSeek, Ollama, and more.
-It allows users to efficiently engage with powerful language models directly from their terminal, with the ability to switch between different AI platforms mid-conversation while maintaining full chat history.
+Cha is a comprehensive open-source command-line tool that provides advanced interactions with AI models from multiple providers including OpenAI, Anthropic, Groq, DeepSeek, Ollama, and more.
+It delivers a feature-rich experience for engaging with powerful language models directly from your terminal, offering sophisticated capabilities like platform switching mid-conversation, voice recording and playback, web scraping, file processing, and extensive chat history management.

 ## Vision

-Cha is a lightweight, focused CLI tool that provides direct terminal access to powerful AI models.
-Like Vim's philosophy of simplicity and versatility, Cha delivers essential functionality without overwhelming complexity while giving users full control over their AI interactions through transparency and explicit context management.
-It integrates seamlessly into developer workflows, minimizing context switching and empowering individuals to guide AI on their own terms with a flexible, user-driven experience without automated decisions or hidden costs.
+Cha is a powerful, feature-rich CLI tool that provides direct terminal access to advanced AI capabilities.
+While maintaining core principles of user control and transparency, Cha offers comprehensive functionality for professional workflows including voice processing, web integration, file manipulation, and sophisticated chat management.
+It integrates seamlessly into developer environments, minimizing context switching and empowering users to leverage AI's full potential through explicit control and flexible, user-driven interactions without automated decisions or hidden costs.

 ## Quick Start